EciStg/order-placement/probe/README.md

     1. JSON

             {
-              "code" :"bottom",
+              "code": "bottom",
               "name": "Bottom Probe",
-              "description":"Ensures the API can reach all of the systems, databases, files, and other resources required to operate normally.", "remarks":"The database cannot be contacted.
+              "description": "Ensures the API can reach all of the systems, databases, files, and other resources required to operate normally.", "remarks": "The database cannot be contacted.
 Ensure the database is running and network reachable.", "self": "https://some-host/some-api/probes/bottom",
               "status": "500",
               "when": "2018-04-23T18:25:40.611Z"